Cuirass: History

 About the middle of the 15th century, the breastplate of the cuirass was made in two parts; the lower adjusted to overlap the upper, held together with a strap or sliding rivet in order to add flexibility to the advantages plate armour had over mail.
 In the second half of the 15th century, the cuirass was occasionally superseded by the brigandine jacket, the medieval forerunner of the flak jacket.
 In essence, the brigandine jacket was constructed of metal plates sewn into a fabric jacket.
 The fabric was generally a rich material, and was lined throughout with overlapping scales of metal which were attached to the jacket by rivets, having their heads, like studs, visible on the outside.

-About 1550, the breast-piece of the cuirass was characterized by a vertical central ridge, called the tapul, having near its center a projecting point.
-Somewhat later, the tapul was moved lower on the breast.
+Around 1550, the breastplate piece of the cuirass was characterized by a vertical central ridge, called the tapul, having near its center a projecting point.
+Somewhat later, the tapul was moved lower on the breastplate.
 Eventually, the profile of the plate began to resemble a pea pod and, as such, was referred to as the peascod cuirass.
-During the English Civil War, only the wealthiest and physically strongest of men could afford this form of armour.
+During the English Civil War (1642–1651), only the wealthiest and physically strongest men could afford this type of armour.

-Corslets, provided with both breast and back pieces, were worn by foot-soldiers in the 17th century, while their mounted comrades were equipped with heavier and stronger cuirasses.
+Corslets, provided with both the breast and back pieces, were worn by foot-soldiers in the 17th century, while their mounted comrades were equipped with heavier and stronger cuirasses.
 These defenses continued in use longer than any other single piece of armour.
 Their use never altogether ceased and in modern armies mounted cuirassiers, armed with breast and back plates as in the earlier days, have, to some degree, emulated the martial splendour of the body armour of the era of medieval chivalry.

-British, French, German, and Russian heavy cavalry wore cuirasses as part of their parade uniforms leading up to World War I. Although in the early part of the conflict French still used cuirasses, for the most part they were covered with canvas for protection and reduced visibility, as well as their ornate neo-Roman style helmets.
-All other militaries have taken them out of combat use.
+British, French, German, and Russian heavy cavalry wore cuirasses as part of their parade uniforms leading up to World War I. Although in the early part of the conflict, the French still wore their cuirasses into battle, for the most part they were covered with a cloth canvas for protection against the weather and to reduce enemy visibility, as well as their ornate neo-Roman style helmets.
+All other militaries had taken them out of combat use by World War II.

-Some years after the Battle of Waterloo, certain historical cuirasses were taken from their repose in the Tower of London and adapted for ceremonial service by the Life Guards and the Blues and Royals of the British Army's Household Cavalry.
+Some years after the Battle of Waterloo (1815), certain historical cuirasses were taken from their repose in the Tower of London and adapted for ceremonial service by the Life Guards and the Blues and Royals of the British Army's Household Cavalry.

 For parade purposes, the Prussian Gardes du Corps and other corps wore cuirasses of richly decorated leather.
 The Pontifical Swiss Guard still wear cuirasses for swearing-in ceremonies, Christmas and Easter.